Lind-Project/lind-docs/docs/RustPOSIX/Testing-and-Debugging.md

     To debug, you should first run `cargo test --lib`.
     After it runs. at the top you of the output, you will see a path starting with `target/` and whatever else that follows.
     Copy that path, and then can use `rr record (paste target path here)` then `rr replay` or `gdb (target path)`.

+## Rust Benchmarks

+To run all of the benchmarks, run `cargo bench`.
+If you want to run a specific test, try: `cargo bench TXnn` where TXnn is the test number.

+For information about how to write a benchmark, see the [Style-Guide](https://github.com/Lind-Project/lind-docs/blob/main/docs/RustPOSIX/Style-Guide.md).